-The last option on the VERTICAL TEXT ALIGNMENT menu - AUTO-FIT TO CONTAINER, allows you to fit any text into any restricted area on a page, so it's great for text that needs to change often where there is restricted space.
+The AUTO FIT TO CONTAINER allows you to fit any text into any restricted area on a page, so it's great for text that needs to change often where there is restricted space.

 With this option on, the font size of the text is automatically adjusted so that the text will just fit into the available space.
 Add more text and the font size reduces, so the text will still fit.
 Remove some text and the font size grows so the text will still fill the container.